jdidion/atropos/doc/guide.rst

 short matches can occur by chance, leading to erroneously trimmed bases.
 For example, roughly 25% of all reads end with a base that is identical to the first base of the adapter.
 To reduce the number of falsely trimmed bases, Atropos uses a threshold based on random-match probability (RMP).
-RMP is the probability that two different sequences of length N will match each other by chance.
 The default threshold is 1x10^-6, but you can change this with the ``--adapter-max-rmp`` option.

 Another way you can control random matches is by specifying a minimum overlap between the adapter and the read.
 The minimum overlap length can be changed with